 What is reflexology?

 Reflexology is more than just a nice foot rub.
-Imagine treating your sore tired feet to thorough, focused attention for a full half hour– with the skilled hands of the therapist working every bit of the soles, tops and toes.
+Imagine treating your sore tired feet to thorough, focused attention for a full session with the skilled hands of the therapist working every bit of the soles, tops and toes.
 And then doing the same for your overworked hands.
-What a great way to relax, refresh, and reset.
+What a great way to relax, refresh, and reset!

 What to expect